lansfy/gonkex/README.md

 Don't forget to declare the dependency between files in `inherits`, to make sure that one file is always loaded together with the other one.

-It's important to note that record inheritance only works with different fixture files.
+*NOTE*: Record inheritance only works with different fixture files.
 It's not possible to declare inheritance within one file.

 ### Expressions

-When you need to write an expression execution result to the DB and not a static value, you can use `$eval()` construct.
+When you need to write an expression execution result to the DB and not a static value, you can use `$eval(...)` construct.
 Everything inside the brackets will be inserted into the DB as raw, non-escaped data.
 This way, within `$eval()` you can write everything you would in a regular query.